-The Two Minute Drill is one of our favorite basketball shooting drills.
+The Two Minute Drill is one of our favorite basketball shooting drills and develops:

 - Ability to shoot free throws under pressure

 - Footwork coming off of a screen or cut

 Basketball players are highly competitive people by nature; therefore it is beneficial to design baketball drills that provide an opportunity for players to compete against other players or against themselves.
 The competition increases the player’s enthusiasm for the basketball shooting drill and results in better intensity during the training session.
 The Two Minute Drill requires only one player.
 The players compete against themselves for their best score.
 However, it is extremely helpful to have someone timing the drill.

 Many players practice free throws by shooting 100, 200 or possibly more in each practice session.
 While volume shooting is an important part of developing confidence and rhythm on free throws, this type of practice does not subject the player to the same conditions that exist while attempting free throws during a game.
 Pressure and fatigue are just two factors that may affect free throw percentage.
 To be a successful free throw shooter in games, players must be able to step to the line a make two in a row while fatigued and under pressure.

 The Two Minute Drill is designed for player to do just that.
 Players must step to the free throw line and make two pressure free throws while fatigued.